Online Reviews Are Extremely Important – 7 Stats To Prove This Statement

 - 68% of online consumers are heavily influenced by both positive and negative online reviews.

 - As per what the Pew Research Center has to say, majority of the Americans don’t have the habit of writing product reviews after they buy things online.
 Almost 40% NEVER write reviews on services and products and 45% never leave reviews on restaurants.
 It is just a handful of 10% of people who either ‘always’ or ‘often’ write reviews after using services and products.
 This reemphasises on the fact that it is extremely important to motivate customers to write reviews on products so that you could gain the required momentum.

 - In spite of the necessity of online reviews, a study done by the University of Colorado Boulder found that the relationship shared between product quality and review ratings is extremely weak and this is indeed alarming.
 But this correlation was previously stronger for all those services which received too many reviews.
 This shows the necessity of marketing efforts to boost both the quality and quantity of reviews.
 You can’t just depend on the product’s quality to earn reviews.

 - 88% of consumers have full faith in online reviews, even sometimes to an extent as they trust recommendations by other people whom they know.

 - A study also found that content generated by users had a clear influence on consumer decisions more than any other factor which was looked at.
 It was indeed surprising to note that such content influenced other decisions in a way that was better than the search engines.

-Online reviews don’t always affect the behavior of consumers in a way we predict them to do.
-Nowadays, consumers are more influenced by reviews than previous days but could any of us guess that negative reviews also enhance conversions?
+Online reviews don’t always affect the behavior of consumers in the way we predict them to do.
+Nowadays, consumers are more influenced by reviews than in previous days but could any of us guess that negative reviews also enhance conversions?
 Now that you’re equipped with enough knowledge, use your online review strategy in the best possible way.